 7.1.a.
-The Secretary shall provide to the U.S. EPA a copy of each permit application (including any application for permit modification), each proposed permit, and each final Title V operating permit.
+The Secretary shall provide to the U.S. EPA a copy of each permit application (including any application for a significant or minor permit modification), each fact sheet, each proposed permit, and each final Title V operating permit.
 The applicant may be required by the Secretary to provide a copy of the permit application (including the compliance plan) directly to the U.S. EPA.
 Upon agreement with the U.S. EPA, the Secretary may submit to the U.S. EPA a permit application summary form and any relevant portion of the permit application and compliance plan in place of the complete permit application and compliance plan.
 To the extent practicable, the preceding information shall be provided in computer-readable format compatible with U.S. EPA's national database management system.